What is Money Laundering and Financing of Terrorism Risks?

 Obligations of financial institutions under money laundering and prevention bill: for details read “What is prevention of money laundering

-(i) The financial institutions and intermediaries are required to maintain records of all transactions-irrespective of whether it was a single transactions or series of integrally connection transactions connected to IT department.
+(i) The financial institutions and intermediaries are required to maintain records of all transactions-irrespective of whether it was a single transaction or a series of integrally connected transactions connected to the IT department.

 (iii) Financial institutions get immunity from civil proceedings under other laws for disclosure of transaction details.